-- 11) Start the boiler using the operating instructions on page 97.
+- 11. Start the boiler using the operating instructions on page 105.
 With the boiler powered up, and with no call for heat, the display should look like Figure 11.1a.
-Once a call for heat is present, it will look like Figure 11.1b. - 12) The boiler should attempt to fire approximately 30 seconds after a call for heat appears.
+Once a call for heat is present, it will look like Figure 11.1b. - 12.
+The boiler should attempt to fire approximately 30 seconds after a call for heat appears.
 With the front door removed from the boiler, this try for ignition will appear as an audible spark (lasting approximately 4 seconds) and an audible click from the gas valve.
 Upon initial start-up, the gas train will be filled with air.
 Even if the gas line has been completely purged of air, it may take several tries for ignition before a flame is established.
-If the boiler does not light after four tries for ignition, it will enter a "soft lockout" and will wait for one hour before attempting another ignition sequence.
+If the boiler does not light after six tries for ignition, it will enter a "soft lockout" and will wait for one hour before attempting another ignition sequence.
 This soft lockout can be reset by interrupting power to the boiler for a few seconds.
-Once a flame has been established for the first time, subsequent calls for burner operation should result in a flame on the first try. - 13) If there is a problem that appears before the first try for ignition, or if the boiler fails to light after four tries for ignition, the blinking red screen with "HELP" highlighted on the Home screen (Figure 11.1c).
+Once a flame has been established for the first time, subsequent calls for burner operation should result in a flame on the first try. - 13.
+If there is a problem that appears before the first try for ignition, or if the boiler fails to light after four tries for ignition, the "HELP" will blink on the Home screen (Figure 11.1c).
 Touching this "HELP" button will take the user to the Diagnostics menu where the cause of the problem can usually be found by pressing the flashing button on each successive screen.
-For more information, see Section XII "Operation". - 14) Inspect the flame visible through the window.
+For more information, see Section XII "Operation". - 14.
+Inspect the flame visible through the window.
 On high fire the flame should be stable and mostly blue (Figure 11.2).
-No yellow tipping should be present; however, intermittent flecks of yellow and orange in the flame are normal. - 15) Check the inlet gas pressure.
-Verify that the inlet gas pressure is between the upper and lower limits shown on the rating plate with all gas appliances on and off. - 16) Perform a combustion test.
-Boilers are equipped with a screw cap in the vent adapter.
-Be sure to replace this cap when combustion testing is complete.
-Check CO2 (or O2) and CO at both high and low fire.
-The boiler may be temporarily locked into high or low fire as follows: - a) Fire the boiler through any call for heat. - b) From the Home Screen, press "ADJUST" to enter the adjust menu. - c) Press "ADJUST". - d) Press "LOGIN". - e) Press "000". - f) Enter the password "086". - g) Press return arrow | d to close the keypad. - h) Press "SAVE". - i) Press "ADJUST". - j) Press "MANUAL CONTROL". - k) Press "HIGH" or "LOW" as appropriate.
+No yellow tipping should be present; however, intermittent flecks of yellow and orange in the flame are normal. - 15.
+Check the inlet gas pressure.
+Verify that the inlet gas pressure is between the upper and lower limits shown on the rating plate with all gas appliances on and off.